Will god punish me and

 Loving Parents’ Punish

 If we look into our own lives, many can understand God’s fatherly punishing–a form of loving discipline–clearly in how we love our children.
+What loving parent does’t punish?
 What parent would see their child playing ball near a cliff and not warn their child of the danger?
 Jesus has done the same for us in His Word as He warns us over and over again of the eternal danger of sin.

 “Not everyone who says to me, ‘Lord, Lord,’ will enter the kingdom of heaven, but only the one who does the will of my Father in heaven” (Matthew 17:21).

-God wills us to obey His Word, which is how we keep from falling off God’s safe path into the pit of Hell.
-If our child didn’t heed our warning and avoid the cliff when playing, we wouldn’t care if they might become angry with us, we would surly punish him hoping from his suffering, he would come to understand the gravity of the situation and amend his ways before he loses his life…and Jesus does the same for us.
+God wills us to obey His Word–His Son–which is how we learn and keep from falling off God’s safe path into the pit of Hell.
+If our child didn’t heed our warning and avoid the cliff when playing, we wouldn’t care if he might become angry with us for correcting him.
+We would surly punish him anyway, especially if he didn’t heed our verbal warning, hoping from his suffering, he would come to understand the gravity of the situation and amend his ways before he loses his life…and Jesus does the same for us.

 “He chastises us, it is because we have obliged him to do so by our sins…He shows himself angry towards us, in order that we may amend our lives and that thus [after we repent/change] he may be able to pardon and save us.”